How I fell in love with Walmart

 And then there’s the delivery itself: Look, my household eats its fair share of ice cream, okay?
 Ordered through Prime, it arrives as a smushed melty mess (I guess Jeff Bezos doesn’t eat Klondike bars).

-The first time I tried Walmart grocery pickup, I’d like to say the biggest hurdle was my moral compass.
+The first time I tried Walmart grocery pickup, the biggest hurdle was my moral compass.
 Walmart’s anti-union practices make my stomach churn.
-The considerable history of lobbying, which went so far as to kill public transit projects in struggling communities, is atrocious.
+The considerable history of lobbying is atrocious.
 I’m not here to excuse any of that, nor can I ignore it.
 But I, like many Americans, realized after months of food delivery, I didn’t have the budget to make a political protest with every box of Premium saltines.

 So I took the plunge.
 And dangit, I’ll admit it: Walmart pickup is just about perfect.
 From the ordering process to the troubleshooting, Walmart has created the ideal remote shopping experience.